What is your website for?

 However, by focusing exclusively on the platforms at the cost of neglecting your own website, you are arguably much more at risk of becoming irrelevant in the long run.

-In choosing to publish to the platforms, you're pushing content in a lowest common denominator format: you and every other publisher are restricted to playing within the confines of what is allowed by Facebook Instant, Apple News and so on.
+In choosing to publish to the platforms, you're pushing content in a lowest common denominator format: you and every other publisher are restricted to playing within the confines of what is allowed by Facebook Instant, Apple News, and so on.
 You're playing in their sandpit, and you're not allowed to bring your own toys.
 That's fine.
 You're getting your message out and maybe you're even being heard by some of the people you're trying to reach.

-So what's your website for?
+So what is your website for?

-It seems an odd question to be asking some 27 years after the web was created, in an era where everyone and their dog is online.
-Surely the answer to this question is well-established?
-The fact is, the reasons for starting a website of your own have shifted dramatically, and for individuals who want a place to voice their ideas and concerns, Ev Williams is probably right.
-A platform like Medium will enable you to get up and running very quickly and to be part of a community that doubles as your audience.
-Your posts will look just the same as those written by the others in that community—that is, you'll be delegating the look and feel of your website to Medium—but it doesn't matter.
+The fact is, the reasons for starting a website of your own have shifted dramatically, and for individuals who want a place to voice their ideas and concerns, Williams was probably right.
+A platform like Medium enables you to get up and running very quickly and to be part of a community that doubles as your audience.
+Your posts will look just the same as those written by the others in that community — that is, you'll be delegating the look and feel of your website to Medium — but it doesn't matter.

 The Buzzfeed/Facebook experience is a great one, but that's Buzzfeed's game plan and Facebook's user experience.
 The rest of us have to figure out something new.
 Your own website, where you have control, affords you the space and flexibility to experiment.